 - Put the bowl back in the freezer for 15 Minutes.

 - Remove Bowl from freezer and mix well.
 It will be a brighter color, and will be harder on top, but blended, will look like garlic butter sauce.

-- Add in your Aroma Therapy of Choice!
-For a batch this size, I use a full 10 ml.
-Bottle of Essential oils.
-Pour in the Oil and mix for another minute.
+- Add in your aroma oils of choice!
+For a batch this size, I use a full 10 ml. bottle of essential oils.
+Pour in the oil and mix for another minute.
 I decided to use a premixed blend from Lotus Touch.
 Purchased here.
 Today's Blend is called 'Spiritual Healing' It is a blend of Orange, Basil, French Lavender, and Rose Absolute.

 - Put bowl back in freezer for 12 minutes.

 - Remove from freezer and mix again.
 It should start looking like less liquid and more like creamy butter consistency.